-Our Clients - Case Studies
+Case Studies

-Stoke on Trent City Council Case Study
+Stoke on Trent City Council

-Alongside moving to new premises and fostering a ‘paper lite’ policy, the council also wished to implement a hot desk policy, with staff using different workstations as needed.
+Alongside moving to new premises and fostering a paper lite policy, the council also wished to implement a hot desk policy, with staff using different workstations as needed.
 To do this, SoTCC needed its mail to be delivered to the correct team in an electronic format.

 The Solution

-An automated Digital Mailroom
+An Automated Digital Mailroom

 Restore worked closely with SoTCC to define a process which would fulfill SoTCC’s objectives.
 Using its wide operational knowledge of mailroom automation, Restore designed the solution to include processes capable of handling regular, sensitive and managers’ post.

-Installing two OPEX scanners at a centralised location greatly increased efficiencies in opening and scanning the incoming post.
-The output from the two scanners was then consolidated and imported in to Kofax, for classification of the documents to take place.
-Using complex algorithms, Kofax classified the document against its sample set and if confident, the document type would be matched against a mapping table to determine which SoTCC Line of Business Team to route the document to.
-If the document type could not be automatically identified then it would be sent to an Operator to validate.
+• Using complex algorithms, Kofax classified the document against its sample set and if confident, the document type would be matched against a mapping table to determine which SoTCC Line of Business Team to route the document to.

 The Result and Business Benefits

+The digital mailroom, implemented by Restore, has resulted in a number of business benefits for SoTCC.
 With the support of Restore, SoTCC has successfully moved offices and implemented a consolidated digital mailroom, allowing for automatic routing of electronic correspondence to the correct team.

 What are the benefits of a Digital Mailroom?